“There is no subject so old that something new cannot be said about it” – Dostoyevski, Diary of A Writer

 3. Sometimes being radically different means you are wrong.

 A book on basic math will, at some point, explain that 2 + 2 = 4.
-Any writing that attacks universal themes (love, happiness, progress) will cover ground others have before.
+Any writing that about universal themes (love, happiness, progress) will cover ground others have before.
 The better questions are:

-- Does the writing provoke?
+- Does the writing provoke something useful?

 - Does it motivate?